hmlongco/Factory/Sources/Factory/Factory.docc/Development/Contexts.md

 * **original factory**

 Note that any context marked with an asterisk (*) is only available in a DEBUG build.
 The executable functionality is stripped from release builds.

+## Global Context

+Keep in mind that contexts are global.
+The entire app is running in debug more or it's not.
+It was passed a "mock0" argument at runtime or it wasn't.

+The `onArg` and `onDebug` and other context modifiers basically define how the app should respond to that particular context.